- My NYPL

 Volunteers will assist BridgeUp staff with:

-Volunteers are needed for various duties such as helping with shelving at our Throg's Neck library in the Bronx, and at our Aguilar , Epiphany and Jefferson Market libraries in Manhattan.
-Please respond with the name of the library that you prefer in the subject line to email@example.com.
+Volunteers are needed for helping with shelving at our Roosevelt Island and St. Agnes locations in Manhattan.
+Please respond with St. Agnes or Roosevelt in the subject line to firstname.lastname@example.org.
 Please include a volunteer application and a cover letter.
 Link to applications is at the bottom of this page.

 Volunteers are needed to teach chess to teens on Wednesdays at 4:30pm at our Hunt's Point Library in the Bronx.
 Please email firstname.lastname@example.org with Chess in the subject line and include an application and cover letter.
 Application must include references that are not relatives.